- Business and Employment

 How I dealt with it

-I have accepted myself as a flawed human being who would make mistakes and fails now and then.
-I felt content that the job I was doing was good enough, and was determined not to let Jim's perfectionist destroy me.
+I had accepted myself as a flawed human being who would make mistakes and fails now and then.
+I felt content that the job I was doing was good enough.

 I stopped working overtime and booked a needed eye operation so I could finally take some time off.
 I started using my vacation time to go to job interviews.
 I exercised and made a conscious effort to forget about work after hours.